bottlerocketjonny/SkillsAnalysisApp/README.md

 For this software development project we were required to build an API for the backend of an application that communicates and stores data within a relational database.
 The API must have CRUD functionality (create, read, update, delete) and be fully tested using automated integration and unit tests.

-In order to implement this it was necessary to use a variety of technologies learnt during our time on the QA DfE Software Specialism course, including Java, Spring Boot, Maven, H2/SQL, Junit and Mockito, as well as demonstrating version control and project management using industry standard software such as Git/GitHub and Jira.
+In order to implement this it was necessary to use a variety of technologies learnt during our time on the QA DfE Software Specialism course, including Java, Spring Boot, Maven, H2/SQL, Lombok, Junit and Mockito, as well as demonstrating version control and project management using industry standard software such as Git/GitHub and Jira.

 After some research and planning, I decided to work on an API that would become part of a full stack application that employers/HR can use to track their employees’ soft skills and tech skills.
 This information would be displayed to the user in the form of a radar chart, giving the employer visual feedback of their employees’ strengths and weaknesses.